skwilliams1/memorysimulator/README.md

+Memory Simulator - Paging

-The requirements for the project are detailed in the file p2-memsim.
-To project requires the implementation of a page replacement algorithm that used stored memory addresses from two files:
+This is the implementation of a page replacement algorithm that used stored memory addresses from two files:
 - bzip.trace.zip
 - sixpack.trace.zip